DogepartyXDP/Documentation/Installation/federated_node.md

 sudo ./run.py
 ```

 Note that this script will make several modifications to your host system as it runs.
-Please review what it does [here](https://github.com/CounterpartyXCP/federatednode/blob/master/extras/host_security/run.py) before using it.
+Please review what it does [here](https://github.com/DogepartyXCP/federatednode/blob/master/extras/host_security/run.py) before using it.

-If you expect to run a busy Federated Node that requires counterblock, you can consider making the following performance tweaks for mongodb and redis.
+If you expect to run a busy Federated Node that requires dogeblock, you can consider making the following performance tweaks for mongodb and redis.
 Please do not make these changes to the host if you're not comfortable with them because they impact not only Docker but the entire OS.

 * Disable huge memory pages (for redis and mongodb): on Ubuntu 16.04 add `echo "never" > /sys/kernel/mm/transparent_hugepage/enabled` to /etc/rc.local and run `sudo systemctl enable rc-local.service`.
 Reboot and check with `cat /sys/kernel/mm/transparent_hugepage/enabled` (expected setting: `[never]`).
 * Edit /etc/sysctl.conf (for redis): add `net.core.somaxconn = 511` and `vm.overcommit_memory = 1` and run `sudo sysctl -p`.